steve-c-thompson/standup-bot-serverless/README.md

 * `SLACK_STANDUP_BOT_TOKEN`
 * `SLACK_STANDUP_SIGNING_SECRET`

-These can be found on the Slack website.
+These can be found on the Slack website, at https://api.slack.com.
 Copy-paste the following values.

 #### SLACK_STANDUP_BOT_TOKEN
 In the app's _OAuth & Permissions_: